XU316 USB HiFi Decoder Zero-Code Product Configuration Protocol¶

 B7-8: USB Product ID (UAC2.0)

-Checksum: 1 byte - Sum of bytes starting from frame header, result modulo 256
+Checksum: 1 byte - Byte-wise sum from frame header, modulo 256

 MCU Returns